Deciding on the best camera for Milky Way photography can be overwhelming.

-The size and weight of most DSLR cameras and lenses is a downside for many photographers.
-If this is your case, a good compact camera for photographing stars can help you take decent images of the Milky Way.
+The size and weight of most DSLR cameras and lenses are a downside for many photographers.
+If this is the case for you a good compact camera for photographing stars can help you take decent images of the Milky Way.

 *Note: Please bear in mind that compact cameras are light and small, but that comes at a price; the built-in lenses usually have a range of 24-70mm and are not the best at capturing light.
 Even though you can capture nice images, don’t expect the same quality and capabilities as with a standard DSLR/mirrorless camera mounted with a fast lens.

 These are the best point and shoot cameras for Milky Way photography:

 - Sony rx100 VII: For many reasons, this is the best compact camera to shoot the Milky Way.
 If you make the most of this camera, you can get even better results than with some entry-level DSLR and mirrorless cameras.